Navapolack – from an inclusive school to an inclusive city

 Goals and objectives: Create conditions providing for equal opportunities in the sphere of education and recreation for disabled children and young people based on the principles of inclusion and accessibility.

-Interim outcomes: The first meeting of the project partners – disabled children and their children, representatives of local authorities, educational institutions and experts – was held in November 2016.
+Interim outcomes: The project started off with a meeting of the partners – disabled children and their parents, representatives of the local authorities, educational institutions and experts – at the end of 2016.

-The project website – novinclusion.by – was developed for promoting the principles of inclusive society.
+The project website, novinclusion.by, has been developed for promoting the inclusive society principles.

 +375 29 677 36 57, firstname.lastname@example.org